Generalized Rindler Wedge and Holographic Observer Concordance: The Rindler-convexity condition

+The simplest and most well-known observer horizon is the Rindler horizon for a uniformly accelerating observer in flat or AdS spacetime. {In the Rindler wedge within Minkowski spacetime {or AdS}, it is important to note that at each {spatial point}, there exists a unique worldline, which corresponds to the worldline of the Rindler observer at rest in the Rindler frame.
+Therefore, there exists a set of infinitely many accelerating observers. {Each Rindler observer could have different accelerations}.

-The simplest observer horizon is the Rindler horizon for a uniformly accelerating observer in flat or AdS spacetime.
-In \cite{Balasubramanian:2013rqa,Huang:2007tw,Tian_2011} a spherical Rindler coordinate transformation was employed to transform the surface of a sphere into a spherical Rindler horizon, i.e. the horizon of a set of radially accelerating observers.
-For more general accelerating observers, the shapes of their causal horizons should also become more diverse.
-We could start from an orientable space-like surface in a Cauchy slice of a general spacetime and try to build null hypersurfaces from this space-like surface as causal horizons are null hypersurfaces.
-However, not all spacelike surfaces would produce horizons whose corresponding observers are physically well-defined.
-Here we show that in a general spacetime, for a spacelike surface to be the horizon of an accelerating observer, we need the surface on a Cauchy slice to obey a global condition, which we name Rindler-convexity.
+In \cite{Balasubramanian:2013rqa,Huang:2007tw,Tian_2011} a sphere in flat or AdS spactime was shown to be the horizon for radially accelerating observers.
+A spherical Rindler coordinate transformation was employed to transform the surface of the sphere into a spherical Rindler horizon, i.e. the horizon of the set of radially accelerating observers.

+In more generalized cases, when considering a broader range of accelerating observers {with varying orientations of their 3-acceleration vectors,} it becomes evident that the shapes of their causal horizons exhibit greater diversity.
+We could start from an orientable spatial surface {emmbedded} on a Cauchy slice of a general spacetime and try to build null hypersurfaces from this space-like surface as causal horizons are null hypersurfaces.
+However, not all kinds of spacelike surfaces would {generate} horizons whose corresponding observers are physically well defined.

+{Locally we could always perform a reference frame transformation to designate a specified null surface as the horizon of local accelerating observers.
+However, globally the worldlines of these accelerating observers could intersect, making them ill-defined.} Here we demonstrate that in a general spacetime, for a surface {embedded on a Cauchy slice} to be the horizon of an accelerating observer, the surface on the Cauchy slice must satisfy a global condition to avoid this intersection, which we refer to as the Rindler-convexity condition.

+Note that what we are doing is to start from a flat spacetime or pure AdS spacetime or any given gravitational spacetime, and then pick any spacelike surface in this spacetime on a Cauchy slice to make it expand in both the future and the past directions at the speed of light therefore forming two null hypersurfaces.
+We examine whether this could be associated with a set of well-defined accelerating observers.
+Those two null hypersurfaces serve as the past and future horizons of these observers.
+This Rindler-convexity condition is a constraint on the shape of this space-like surface at a fixed time slice in the original spacetime where the observers are accelerating.

+{In Figure \ref{convexconcave}, we show an illustration of this spacelike surface and the corresponding worldlines of observers in a 2+1 dimensional spacetime.
+On the left, the spacelike surface is Rindler-convex, which expands towards outside along with time.
+Accelerating observers live outside this curve whose worldlines do not intersect.
+On the right, a concave curve is shown, whose accelerating observers outside cannot avoid intersections.
+This closed curve is a Rindler concave one according to our definition.
+In flat spacetime, Rindler convexity reduces to the usual convexity.}